How to Become a Recruiter

 What does a Recruiter do?

-A Recruiter assists in the recruitment of potential employees via recruiting website, employee referrals, on-site recruiting and other sources.
-Contacts potential candidates and confirms interview schedules.
-Being a Recruiter makes offers and conducts orientation for new employees.
-Performs exit interviews and processes change of employee status.
-Additionally, Recruiter may require an associate degree in human resources.
+A Recruiter attracts, evaluates, and refers candidates for open positions through recruiting website, employee referrals, on-site recruiting, search firms and other sourcing methods.
+Develops job advertisements and screens resumes/applications.
+Being a Recruiter contacts candidates to ascertain fit, and schedules interviews.
+Extends offers and negotiates compensation.
+Additionally, Recruiter initiates onboarding plan for new hires.
+Ensures assigned positions are filled efficiently and effectively.
+May facilitate orientation for new employees and perform exit interviews for employees leaving the organization.
+May require a bachelor's degree in human resources.
 Typically reports to a supervisor or manager.
-The Recruiter works on projects/matters of limited complexity in a support role.
-Work is closely managed.
+The Recruiter work is closely managed.
+Works on projects/matters of limited complexity in a support role.
 To be a Recruiter typically requires 0-2 years of related experience.

 If you’re considering becoming a recruiter, you might be wondering what you can expect from the position.

 Once a recruiter has a solid understanding of the positions that need to be filled, it’s time to look for candidates to fill those positions.

 In addition to setting up interviews, recruiters need to also set up systems for collecting and processing feedback so that they know where candidates stand following their interviews.

 The final and most important component of a recruiter’s role is following up with candidates to let them know the outcome of their interviews and the status of their application.

 There are some recruiters out there that unfortunately give the industry a bad name.